 As we embrace the Group's environmental policy in addressing climate change, we aim to mitigate the impact of climate change on our operations and support the transition to a low-carbon economy.
-We aim to implement a resource saving plan as we gather further feedbacks from various departments on energy and paper usage and will consider the appropriateness of setting metrics as our capabilities evolve.
+We are working towards the implementation of a resource saving plan with the involvements across various departments on energy and paper usage and will consider the appropriateness of setting metrics as our capabilities evolve.